hardmanko/ofxCX/docs/visualStimuli.md

 	ofRect(400, 200, 200, 200);
 slidePresenter.endDrawingCurrentSlide();
 ~~~
 Notice that the duration of the final slide is set to 1 ms, yet when the example is run, the final slide stays on sreen indefinitely.
 This is correct behavior: The final slide that is created is the finishing point for the slide presenter.
 As soon as the last slide is presented, the slide presentation is done.
 The logic of it is that it is not possible for the slide presenter to know what should be presented after the last slide.
 Should the screen turn black?
 Should a test pattern be presented?
 There is no obvious default.
 For this reason, after the last slide is presented, the slide presenter can't sensibly replace that slide with anything else, so it remains on screen until other code draws something else.
-Thus, the duration of the last slide is ignored and as soon as the last slide is presented, the slide presenter is done.
+Thus, the duration of the last slide is ignored and as soon as the last slide is presented, the slide presenter is done (although note that the duration must be > 0, because all slides with duration 0 are never presented by the slide presenter).

 Once all of the slides have been drawn, to present the slides, the following code is used
 ~~~{.cpp}